You can download the call for papers in PDF format here

 R. Uctum, University of Paris West, & CNRS, France.

 D. Van Dijk, Erasmus University of Rotterdam, The Netherlands.

 J. C. Wu, University of Chicago, the USA.

-Authors wishing to submit a presentation should send a full paper in PDF format and in English, via the workshop website: www.fmnd.fr.
-The complete version of the paper should include the following information: title, name(s) of the authors, abstract, keywords, JEL classification, e-mail address for each author, complete address for the corresponding author.
-Please, note that the abstract is limited to 150 words.
+Authors are invited to submit a full paper -in PDF format and in English-, via the workshop website: www.fmnd.fr, or by email at: email@example.com.
+The complete version of the paper should include the following information: title, name(s) of the authors, abstract (max 150 words), keywords, JEL classification, e-mail address for each author, complete address for the corresponding author.

-A selection of papers presented at this workshop will be considered for publication in the following special issues:
+A selection of papers presented at this workshop will be considered for publication in:

 - a special issue of Economic Modelling.

-- a special issue of Studies in Nonlinear Dynamics and Econometrics in the Honor of Professor Howel Tong.
+- a special issue of Studies in Nonlinear Dynamics and Econometrics.

-- a section of Journal of Financial Markets.
+- a section at the Journal of Empirical Finance.

 “Dual submission to the Journal of Empirical Finance (JEF) will be allowed.
 At the time of submission to the conference, authors may indicate that they want to choose the option of dual submission to the JEF.
 After the conference, at the discretion of the JEF editors, papers may be invited for submission to the JEF.
 Invited papers will not have to pay any submission fees but will go through the regular refereeing process.
 Even if a dually submitted paper is subsequently rejected, the authors can submit to the journal again through the regular submission process.”